access – a person’s ability to obtain healthcare services.

 moral hazard – a risk incurred by an insurance company with respect to the possible lack of honesty or prudence among policyholders

-most favored nation clause – a contract provision in which a seller agrees to give the buyer the best terms it makes available to any other buyer.
-In healthcare, these clauses are sometimes included in contracts between health plans and providers, but have been outlawed in a number of states.
+most favored nation clause (MFN) – a contract provision in which a seller/licensor agrees to give the buyer the best terms it makes available to any other buyer.
+These clauses are sometimes included in contracts between health plans and providers, but a number of states ban them for their anticompetitive effects.
+Also referred to as most favored customer clause, most favored licensee clause, prudent buyer clause, or nondiscrimination clause

 network – a group of affiliated contracted healthcare providers.